jedahan/sbb-live/readme.md

 Thanks to @raschy of https://github.com/SBBTracker/SBBTracker for doing most of the original work parsing log files, and general advice

-Thanks to @trynet https://twitch.tv/trynet123 for inspiration to make this
+Thanks to @trynet https://twitch.tv/trynet123 for inspiration to make this - check out https://datadrivengaming.net, and the history feature https://datadrivengaming.net/sbb/historybar/trynet